CRPropa/CRPropa3/README.md

 If you encounter any problems during installation or when running CRPropa please don't hesitate to use the [ticket system](https://github.com/CRPropa/CRPropa3/issues).

-In case of general questions please send an email to our [support address](mailto:crpropa-support@desy.de)
+In case of general questions please send an email to our [support address](mailto:crpropa-support@desy.de).